Media Room

 Learn how to choose a tax preparer and avoid fraud.

-In California, only California certified public accountants, attorneys with the State Bar of California, tax preparers registered with CTEC, or enrolled agents with the IRS can prepare tax returns for a fee.
+In California, only CPAs and their employees, attorneys with the State Bar of California, tax preparers registered with CTEC, or enrolled agents with the IRS can prepare tax returns for a fee.
 All professionals should willingly provide proof of their license, enrollment, or registration.
 CTEC registrants are required to have their certificate in a visible location.

 CTEC Registered Tax Preparers (CRTPs)